 Master of Arts

 The purpose of this project was to examine how attachment theory and emotional reactivity intersect in emotional regulation and to develop an educational seminar that increases parent/caregiver's awareness of behaviors that shape a child's emotional development.
 Attachment is an emotional connection between the parent/caregiver and child that alleviates the child's wariness and stress.
 Parent/caregiver and infant interactions form attachment patterns that: (a) describe the parent's response to the child's emotional reactivity, (b) result in relational styles, and (c) affect the quality of the emotional connection between them.
 The quality of the attachment affects the child's emotional development and influences the child's: (a) social, (b) academic, and (c) mental health.

 Date of Award

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Kase, Barbara E., "Parent Education Seminar: Children's Emotional Development" (2008).
-Regis University Student Publications.
+Regis University Student Publications (comprehensive collection).
 125.